wbotelhos/slidy/README.txt

  *
  * Default values:
  * --------------------------------------------------------------------------
+ * acation:    'mouseenter'         // Action to change the slide ('mouseenter', 'fade' or 'slide').
- * animation:  'normal'             // Type of the animation effect. ['normal', 'fade' or 'slide']
+ * animation:  'normal'             // Type of the animation effect ('normal', 'fade' or 'slide').
  * children:   'img'                // The element in which the transition will be done.
  * cursor:     'default'            // The type of cursor that will be displayed when it stops over the banner.
  * height:     200                  // Height in pixel of the image banner.